Returning strong and staying strong all year

 The Health and Safety Guidance Document for 2021-22 is continually updated and provides detailed information on school policies and protocols related to COVID-19 such as adherence to layered mitigation strategies.
 These guidance documents will continue to be updated to align with public health guidance.

-By late October, all FCPS employees will be required to be vaccinated against COVID-19 or submit to routine negative COVID-19 tests, a move that reinforces existing layered prevention strategies and the division’s commitment to safety.
+All FCPS employees are required to be vaccinated against COVID-19 or submit to routine negative COVID-19 tests, a move that reinforces existing layered prevention strategies and the division’s commitment to safety.

-Beginning November 8, FCPS will require proof of full COVID-19 vaccination for any student participating in Virginia High School League (VHSL) winter and spring sports for the remainder of the 2021-22 school year.
+Beginning with the winter sports season, FCPS will require proof of full COVID-19 vaccination for any student participating in Virginia High School League (VHSL) winter and spring sports for the remainder of the 2021-22 school year.
 Proof of full COVID-19 vaccination will also be required for participation in any other activity that requires a physical.
 This includes dance team and step team, as well as out-of-season practices and workouts.
-View the questions and answers about the vaccination requirement for athletics.

 Daily Vaccination Rates